-Team structure helps companies achieve complex goals that are beyond the capability of one employee alone.
+Team structure helps companies achieve complex goals beyond one employee's capability alone.
 However, we must also consider the challenges that come along with this diffusion of responsibility.
 One main issue we've seen is employees being accountable for their work.

-Workplace accountability is about following through and recognizing that other team members are dependent on the results of your work.
+Workplace accountability is about following through and recognizing that other team members depend on your work's results.
 Each team member should take responsibility for their commitments, actions, and the consequences of their actions.

-Workplace accountability is particularly important for cultivating a culture of high performance.
+Workplace accountability is crucial for cultivating a culture of high performance.
 Internal research has demonstrated that high-performing employees are particularly attuned to the contributions of others.
 When team members aren’t contributing, this can impact a teammate’s desire to stay.
-For example, senior consultants with a global professional services firm were 1.7x more likely to leave when they perceived others in the company weren’t being held accountable for delivering at work.
+For example, senior consultants with a global professional services firm were 1.7x more likely to leave when they perceived others weren’t being held accountable for delivering at work.

 The question: Who is responsible for engagement?

 When it comes to people and culture, who is truly responsible for driving things like engagement and organizational culture?